yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-8.md

 ### Playing Middle Pairs

 "Next hand category would be a pair of Eights, a pair of Nines or a pair of Tens.
-So one pair when the cards are disconnected, Eight, Nine, and Ten have similar value."
+So one pair when the cards are this connected, Eight, Nine, and Ten have similar value."

 "All of these hands are looking at something between a small and a medium sized bet and then trying to show it down."